Bllose/Language/English/Cryptocurrency/Chia/Meeting_Record.md

 Bram       ：It's not really, well the pool can't stop someone from ___pointing___(?) at the pool but the pool could not give them the rewards.

 __38:15__
-Gene Hoffma : Can a pool do a drug pull for the payout interval right, if the pair introvert is three days?
+Gene Hoffma : Can a pool do a drug pool for the payout interval right, if the pair introvert is three days?
 (Can a pool scam farmers)
 > **scam** _noun_ /skæm/
 > An illegal plan to making money, especially one that involves tricking people